“This is a great showcase of our brand.

 The end result is a fluid sequence of VFX shots with the Xe Journey flowing around various people as they use the Xe website and app on various devices.
 The imagery chimes perfectly with the brief which was to emotionally connect Xe globally with it’s consumer and corporate customers as well as uniting it’s colleagues.

 2.5D: Bureau de change

-The required a shot of a nerdy clerk in a run down bureau de change but we were unable to find what we needed in stock footage so we had to create it ourselves.
+This required a shot of a nerdy clerk in a run down bureau de change, but we were unable to find what we needed in stock footage.
+Using a combination of stock imagery and photoshop we created the shot ourselves.
 Luckily we found the perfect looking clerk as a still image and using our expertise in 2.5D parallax animation were able to build a ‘live action’ shot with the feeling of depth.

 We built the shot using a 2.5D set to create the depth we needed for a subtle dolly camera move.
 The effect is achieved by layering the different elements in Z space or in 3D space, we also put a subtle moving reflection into the glass using displacement maps and masks.